International student, Baljinnyam Davaajav (Bella, in short) comes from Mongolia with a background in HR Management.

 CQUni is very convenient for students in many ways, very close to public transport, lies in heart of city, ranked among top 2% in the world.
 Studies are conducted in ways to make ease for a student to understand better and work-life balance as well.

-Studying here has given me various opportunities of working with Uni management, get involved in campus life where I got a chance to experience prosperous and career developing programs and training, such as pathways to success, mentoring program and leadership programs.
+Studying here has given me various opportunities of working with university management and get involved in campus life where I got a chance to experience prosperous and career developing programs and training, such as pathways to success, mentoring programs and leadership programs.

 Furthermore, I worked as a student peer adviser at the library and an International Student Ambassador.

 4. Tell us about your experience as an International Student Ambassador on campus?
 Have you participated in any other university activities/student clubs?

 I was very fortunate to get selected as an ISA where I got the opportunity to explore University experience in a better way.
 Being an ISA, I was able to participate in many volunteering events and campus activities among with Graduation ceremonies and being a part of a sports club — basketball was my best experience.

 I strongly believe my ISA experience has assisted me to become a better student and more competent for the corporate world.

 5. What are your plans once you have graduated?